msank00/msank00.github.io/_posts/2019-07-28-blog_101_Typical_ML_QA1.md

 ## **Explain PCA?
 Tell me the mathematical steps to implement PCA?**
 + In PCA, we are interested to find the directions (components) that maximize the variance in our dataset)
+  + maximizes the variance
+  + minimizes the reconstruction error
 + Let’s assume that our goal is to reduce the dimensions of a d-dimensional dataset by projecting it onto a `k`-dimensional subspace (where `k<d`).
 So, how do we know what size we should choose for `k`, and how do we know if we have a feature space that represents our data **well**?
-  + We will compute eigenvectors (the components) from our data set and collect them in a so-called scatter-matrix (or alternatively calculate them from the **covariance matrix**).
-Each of those eigenvectors is associated with an eigenvalue, which tell us about the `length` or `magnitude` of the eigenvectors.
+  + We will compute `eigenvectors` (the components) from our data set and collect them in a so-called scatter-matrix (or alternatively calculate them from the **covariance matrix**).
+  + Each of those eigenvectors is associated with an eigenvalue, which tell us about the `length` or `magnitude` of the eigenvectors.
 If we observe that all the eigenvalues are of very similar magnitude, this is a good indicator that our data is already in a "good" subspace.
 Or if some of the eigenvalues are much much higher than others, we might be interested in keeping only those eigenvectors with the much